w3c/wai-curricula/content/designer/forms-design.md

 * explain how people with disabilities rely on placement, structure, labels, instructions, and notifications to understand, navigate, and interact with forms
 * design consistent use, placement, and appearance of form elements
-* design interactions with form elements, including through mouse, keyboard, touch, and speech
+* specify interactions with form elements, including through mouse, keyboard, touch, and speech
-* select clear and distinguishable names as well as visual and non-visual instructions to help understand the purpose and functionality of form elements
+* specify clear and distinguishable names as well as visual and non-visual instructions to help understand the purpose and functionality of form elements
-* select clear and descriptive visual and non-visual instructions for the current step and the total number of steps in multi-step forms
+* define clear and descriptive visual and non-visual instructions for the current step and the total number of steps in multi-step forms
-* apply clear and descriptive error messages that:
+* specify clear and descriptive error messages that:
   * identify the field in error
   * provide suggestions for correction when possible
 * apply meaningful and descriptive visual and non-visual notifications, including for: